StarbaseAlpha/Starbase/README.md

 # Starbase
-All Starbase Libraries
+Starbase Core Libraries

-This project provides the main Starbase Libaries for Node.js and the Web in a single package.
+This project provides the Starbase Core Libaries for Node.js and the Web in a single package.
 Please refer to the [Starbase Alpha Manual](https://github.com/StarbaseAlpha/Manual) for links to documentation for using each of the Starbase Libraries.

 ## Adding Starbase to your Project